wallee-payment/wallee-ios-sdk/README.md

 To run the sample application the easiest way is to checkout the repository and to launch the `WalleeSDKExample` through `XCode`.

-The `sample app` shows how to use the `WALFlowCoordinator`.
+The `sample app` shows how to use the `WALFlowCoordinator` with a default configuration.
 This is the simplest way to use the SDK.

 To see how to use the `WALFlowCoordinator` the best is to take a look at the sample app.